I am building anAI-native university.

 I grew up in Benin.
 I study at Dartmouth.
 I am going to Tsinghua next.
 Education has carried me across countries, languages, and institutions.
 I ranked first among about 80,000 students on my country’s national exam, and every major room I have entered since then has been opened by a scholarship.
 That shaped how I see education.
 Talent is everywhere.
 Access is not.

-I have also already started on one of the hardest parts: voice AI for low-resource languages with many speakers and very little data online.
+I have also already started on one of the hardest parts: voice systems for low-resource languages with many speakers and very little data online.
 Now the work is operational.
 How do you get this out of the lab and into the hands of students, teachers, and communities on the ground?

 There are many ways this can fail.
 I do not know yet what the sustainable business model is.
 I do not want to pretend that part is solved.
 But I am willing to take that risk and figure it out in the open.
-The vision is a new kind of school: sometimes on a student’s own device, sometimes inside a cheap learning kiosk, sometimes inside an existing classroom.
-The point is the same.
-Bring the best education we can build to people who were never supposed to have access to it.
+If you are a teacher, a builder, or someone who cares about education in Africa, I would like to hear from you.

 - Josué